Sherman Central School School Counseling Department

 National Honor Society

 The National Honor Society provides membership for eligible 10th, 11th, and 12th grade students.
 Selection is based on four criteria: scholarship, leadership, service and character.
-A cumulative academic average of 90%, with only one grade of no lower than 75%, is required for a student to be considered for admission to the National Honor Society.
+A cumulative academic average of 90% is required for a student to be considered for admission to the National Honor Society.
 Students who show distinguished performance in all four areas may be admitted to the Society.

 In accordance with the National Constitution, no single area is sufficient to assure election.
 Once a student becomes a member, he/she is responsible to remain a member in good standing in all four of the areas listed.
 Selection to the Honor Society is decided by a faculty committee as determined by Honor Society policy guidelines.